VolpeUSDOT/FTOT-Public/docs/create_scenario.md

 * `Scenario_Description`
 * `RMP_Commodity_Data` - Confirm file path.
 * `Destinations_Commodity_Data` - Confirm file path.
-* `Rail_Density_Code_{NUM}_Weight` - Please be aware that some Quick Start and Reference Scenarios do NOT use the default rail weights detailed in the documentation, in order to encourage flows on road.
-Consider changing these weights back to their defaults (1.0, 1.1, 1.2, 1.3, 1.4, 1.5, 1.6, 10.0) if using a Quick Start or Reference Scenario folder as a template.

 Other optional items to update:
 * `Disruption_Data` - Change file path.